thaeli/docs-test/volunteer-policy.md

 * Some employers offer voluntary benefits to their employees.
 Each program is different, but several common practices include paid leave for approved hours or sending monetary donations to MAGFest Inc based on the hours an employee volunteers.

-* If your employer has a volunteer program youâ€™d like to utilize, weâ€™d be grateful and honored to help.
-Weâ€™re happy to provide you with any documentation youâ€™d need.
+* If your employer has a volunteer program you'd like to utilize, we'd be grateful and honored to help.
+We're happy to provide you with any documentation you'd need.
 Please email [stops@magfest.org](mailto:stops@magfest.org) with your requirements.

 **Exit Interview**

 * We understand that sometimes priorities change and that you may leave your volunteer position at MAGFest.
-In these cases, if youâ€™re interested, weâ€™d appreciate the opportunity to chat about your time with us.
+In these cases, if you're interested, we'd appreciate the opportunity to chat about your time with us.

-* Weâ€™d value your feedback and the chance to improve the volunteer experience for everyone.
+* We'd value your feedback and the chance to improve the volunteer experience for everyone.
 No matter what, we thank you for giving us your time.

 **Staff Reporting**